WorkSpacesPro/workspacespro.github.io/index.md

 # Hello!

 {: .fs-5 .mb-3 }
-I am a computational social scientist interested in problems of organization, strategy, and decision-making.
-I am currently iazzai) at the University of Edinburgh.
+This is my idle domain name.
+I made a welcome page with no content!
 {: .fs-5 .mb-4 }
-You can reach me at [micheleai@ed.ac.uk](mailto:miczzai@ed.ac.uk).
+You can reach me at [Hello#DomainName.Plus](mailto:Hello@DomainName.Plus).